JustANutshell/EasyPyPdf/README.md

 ## reverse

-reverses the pages of the file and overwrites it
+This script reverses the order of pages in a file
+(it overwrites the original file)

 ## split pages

-saves every page in a single pdf
+This script saves every page in a single pdf

 # requirements